kevinbdsouza/AgriLuAgents/README.md

 # AgriLuLlama
-An generative agent based framework for ecological intensification and agricultural land use change using finetuned Llama 3.1
+A generative agent based framework for agricultural land use decision making using Gemini